nakamasato/rabbitmq-consumer/README.md

 ## Overview

-This application simply
+This application does the followings:
-- consumes RabbitMQ messages from a queue named `hello`
+- consume RabbitMQ messages from a queue named `hello`
-- needs `PROCESS_SECONDS` seconds to complete processing each message
+- need `PROCESS_SECONDS` seconds to complete processing each message
-- consumes one message at a time (`basicQos(prefetchCount = 1)`, `unacked` message won't exceed one)
+- consume one message at a time (`basicQos(prefetchCount = 1)`, `unacked` message won't exceed one)
-- sends an acknowledgement after processing a message
+- send an acknowledgement after processing a message

 ## Version